BartNorakomi/Usas2/tools/_readme.txt

-add-u2gfx.ps1
+add-u2file.ps1
 =============
-Add one or more graphic files to usas2.rom.
-The files will be indexed as Ruin bitmap graphics in a datalist (default "BitMapGfx").
-Files get split into sections of max 16K.
-You either give the -path to an .sc5 files, or give the -ruinid.
-The latter can will also convert bmp to sc5 by default.
+Use this tool to add one or more defined files in de ROM.
+Files are defined in the manifest (usas2-properties.csv).
+It can also be used to convert and add ruin tileset graphics

+.\add-u2File.ps1
-add-u2gfx.ps1 [-ruinId <Object>] [-dsmName <Object>] [-datalistName <Object>] [-convertGfx] [-resetGlobals] [-updateIndex] [<CommonParameters>] add-u2gfx.ps1 [-path <Object>] [-dsmName <Object>] [-datalistName <Object>] [-convertGfx] [-resetGlobals] [-updateIndex] [<CommonParameters>]
+add-u2File.ps1 [-TilesetRuinId <Object>] [-convertGfx] [-dsmPath <Object>] [-romfile <Object>] [-resetGlobals] [-updateIndex] [<CommonParameters>] add-u2File.ps1 [-path <Object>] [-dsmPath <Object>] [-romfile <Object>] [-resetGlobals] [-updateIndex] [<CommonParameters>] add-u2File.ps1 [-identity <Object>] [-dataType <Object>] [-dsmPath <Object>] [-romfile <Object>] [-resetGlobals] [-updateIndex] [<CommonParameters>]

-path*:		Path to the graphic file to be inserted in the ROM. example: -path "..\grapx\tilesheets\KarniMata.Tiles.sc5" ruinId*:		One or more ruinId number(s).
-This will also convert to sc5 first (if not disabled)
+Adding a ruin tileset.sc5:
+> add-u2File.ps1 -TilesetRuinId <n>
+Default this will convert the ruin .bmp file to an .sc5 file before putting it in the ROM.
+Use -convertGfx:$false to skip that process and add the existing .sc5 file.
+Can use an array of <n> to add more than 1 tileset.
+example: the next example will convert the Pegu (ruin 4) bmp file to sc5, insert it into ROM, and update the index.
+This is the most simple way to quickly add tileset image file(s)
+> add-u2File.ps1 -ruinId 4
+you can also use more than one id, like: -ruinId 4,6.
+This will add Pegu and Karnimate files

+Adding any file:
+> add-u2File.ps1 -path <file> -datalistName <datalist>
+Will add any file to the ROM.

+Adding a defined file:
+> add-u2File.ps1 -identity <filename> -datatype <n>
+This will add any file that is present in the manifest (known file) and update indexes.
+This is the most powerful command, as you can use wildcards. for example: add-u2File.ps1 -identity * -datatype 1, will add all known tileset files.

+path*:		Path a file
 dsmName:	Path to the DSM meta file, default is "Usas2.Rom.dsm" (note: should be changed to -dsmPath)
 datalistName:	Name of the DSM datalist this file belongs to, default  is "BitMapGfx"
 convertGfx:	Convert BMP to SC5 file first (only when using -ruinId as input0, enabled by default
 resetGlobals:	clear known globals (use when updating global properties file in between adding)
 updateIndex:	update the ROM index for this datalist, enabled by default (used for debugging)
-* use only one of these option as input

-example: the next example will convert the Pegu (ruin 4) bmp file to sc5, insert it into ROM, and update the index.
-This is the most simple way to quickly add tileset image file(s)
-> add-u2gfx.ps1 -ruinId 4
-you can also use more than one id, like: -ruinId 4,6.
-This will add Pegu and Karnimate files

 add-u2maps.ps1